-English Church Architecture -
+English Church Architecture.

-SOUTH DALTON, St. Mary (SE 967 456) (April 2013)
+SOUTH DALTON, St. Mary (SE 967 456),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-Pearson was not a member of the Ecclesiological Society and could not rely on their approval.
-Reviewing the new church in the issue for February 1862, however, The Ecclesiologist magazine was generally complimentary – indeed, it would have made itself look ridiculous had it been otherwise - yet managed to find a couple of supposed faults: "The style is Middle-Pointed, of strictly English character, and of a very ornate type...
-The absence of a stone roof (considering the sumptuousness of the structure) and of colour, constructional or otherwise, is however, to be regretted."
-Whether “colour, constructional or otherwise” was compatible with a “strictly English character” the reviewer did not venture to say.
+Although Pearson joined the Ecclesiological Society belatedly in June 1859, he never featured among the ranks of that Society's most favoured architects.
+Reviewing the new church in the issue for February 1862 (XXIII/CXLVIII, pp. 60-61), The Ecclesiologist magazine was generally complimentary – indeed, it would have made itself look ridiculous had it been otherwise - yet managed to find a couple of supposed faults: 'The style is Middle-Pointed, of strictly English character, and of a very ornate type...
+The absence of a stone roof (considering the sumptuousness of the structure) and of colour, constructional or otherwise, is however, to be regretted.'
+Whether 'colour, constructional or otherwise' was compatible with a 'strictly English character' the reviewer did not venture to say.